Charles Orr (socialist): Early life

 Orr was born in North Branch, Michigan, on November 15, 1906.
 He received a Ph.D. in economics from the University of Michigan.
 Between 1929 and 1930 he was a statistical clerk for the League of Nations in 1929–1930.

 Career

 He and his wife, Lois Orr, lived in Barcelona during the Spanish Civil War, where they supported the Workers' Party of Marxist Unification (POUM).
 They survived the Stalinist attack on the POUM in June 1937, after the fighting of the Barcelona May Days.
 They were arrested on 17 June, the day after Andrés Nin and the POUM executive were arrested, but were released on 1 July and placed by the US consul, Mahlon Perkins, on a ship bound for Marseilles on 3 July.

 They were in Mexico in 1940 when Leon Trotsky was murdered.

 As an economist, he was focused on the study of labor.
 He worked at UNESCO while in Paris.
-He was a lecturer at several American universities and University of Cardiff in Wales.
+He was a lecturer at several American universities, including Webster College in Geneva, and University of Cardiff in Wales.